TheNaturLFoundation/githubpages/index.md

 The NaturL Foundation was founded by 4 [EPITA](http://epita.fr) students during the second semester of their first year.
 It began as a projet assignement and quickly became sort of an obsession.

-We had been taught OCaml a few months earlier and all the founding members had a secret love for the OCaml language, which was kindo of a taboo here in EPITA.
+We had been taught OCaml a few months earlier and all the founding members had a secret love for the OCaml language, which was kind of a taboo here in EPITA.

 The first project we immagined was a new programming language called **abL** (*Abstractly Built Language*) which we abbandoned a few weeks.
 Later we tried to create a program that could translate french algorithm natural code into python script and thus began our journey to build **naturL**